 where H and W are the image height and width, respectively, as specified

-String specifying current image width and height, as
+Character vector specifying current image width and height,

 Create a customized GUI.